kreait/firebase-php/docs/overview.rst

 Installation
 ************

-The recommended way to install the Firebase SDK is with `Composer <http://getcomposer.org>`_.
+The recommended way to install the Firebase Admin SDK is with `Composer <http://getcomposer.org>`_.
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.